malc-u/SomeoneKnowsSomething/TESTING.md

 [JS Hint](https://jshint.com/) was used to validate JavaScript - found 1 warning - missing semicolon - fixed.

-## Python Validation
+## Python code anylisis

-[Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension for Visual Studio Code was used to validate Python.
+[Pylint](https://www.pylint.org/) extension for Visual Studio Code was used to analyze Python code.